AdobeDocs/campaign.en/help/v8/start/monitor.md

 **Use Audit trail to:**

-* Track what happened to your workflows, schemas, options, and other components
+* **Track component changes**: Monitor what happened to your workflows, schemas, options, and other components
-* Identify who last updated a specific element
+* **Identify who made changes**: See who last updated a specific element and when
-* Understand what users did in the instance
+* **Understand user actions**: Review what users did in the instance for troubleshooting or auditing
-* Maintain compliance and security by tracking all configuration changes
+* **Maintain compliance**: Track all configuration changes for compliance and security purposes

+The Audit trail is accessible through the Campaign client console and provides detailed information about actions performed by users.

 Learn more about [Audit trail](../reporting/audit-trail.md)

 ### Performance monitoring {#performance-monitoring}

-Monitor the performance of your Campaign instance to ensure optimal operation:
+Campaign v8 provides several monitoring capabilities to track your instance performance and ensure optimal operation:

-* **Database performance**: Track query execution times and database load
-* **Server resources**: Monitor CPU, memory, and disk usage
+**Database monitoring**

+Monitor database usage and capacity through Control Panel to ensure optimal performance and storage management.
+[Learn more about database monitoring](https://experienceleague.adobe.com/docs/control-panel/using/performance-monitoring/database-monitoring.html){target="_blank"}

+**Active profiles monitoring**

+Track active profile usage against your contractual limits to maintain compliance and optimize resource allocation.
+[Learn more about active profiles](https://experienceleague.adobe.com/docs/control-panel/using/performance-monitoring/active-profiles-monitoring.html){target="_blank"}

+**Workflow monitoring**

-* **Campaign processes**: Ensure all technical workflows are running correctly
+Monitor workflow execution status to identify long-running workflows and ensure all technical workflows are running correctly.
+[Learn more about technical workflows](#technical-workflows)

-* **Delivery throughput**: Monitor the number of messages sent per hour
+**Delivery throughput and latency**

+Track delivery throughput (messages sent per hour) and latency for transactional communications through Control Panel.
+[Learn more about throughput monitoring](https://experienceleague.adobe.com/docs/control-panel/using/performance-monitoring/throughputs-latencies.html){target="_blank"}

+>[!NOTE]
+>
+>For Campaign v8 Managed Cloud Services, server infrastructure (CPU, memory, disk) is monitored and managed by Adobe.

 ### Technical workflows {#technical-workflows}